Ad2m1109/Sign-Language-Recognition-Model/README.md

 - **SignMnistDataset**: This dataset is based on the Sign MNIST dataset, containing grayscale images of hand gestures representing alphabet characters (A-Z, excluding J and Z due to motion).
 Its code and data are located in `dataset number 1/`.
 - **NpyDataset**: This dataset is designed for sign language digits, loading data from `.npy` files.
 Its code and data are located in `dataset number 2/`.
+- **ArdaMaviDataset**: This dataset is also for sign language digits (0-9), sourced from ArdaMavi.
+Its code and data are located in `dataset number 3/`.

 ### Adding New Datasets